Pietro Ameglio: Peace Education

 Born in Uruguay and educated in Mexico, Ameglio completed his undergraduate studies in History at the National Autonomous University of Mexico (UNAM) and earned a Master’s in Contemporary History at the Autonomous University of Morelos (UAEM).
-Ameglio served 18 years as Chair of the Humanities Department at La Salle University in Cuernavaca.
+He served as Chair of the Humanities Department at La Salle University in Cuernavaca for 18 years.

-Ameglio has held both the Henry D. Thoreau Special Chair and the Spanish Exile Masters – Due Disobedience Special Chair (2008-2014) within the School of Philosophy and Literature at National Autonomous University (UNAM) in Mexico City.
-He teaches classes on “Peace Pedagogy”, “Civil Resistance” and “Techniques of Nonviolence” at the UNAM and the Universidad del Claustro de Sor Juana.
+He held both the Henry D. Thoreau Special Chair and the Spanish Exile Masters–Due Disobedience Special Chair (2008-2014) at the School of Philosophy and Literature at National Autonomous University (UNAM) in Mexico City, and teaches courses on peace pedagogy, civil resistance, and techniques of nonviolence at UNAM and the Universidad del Claustro de Sor Juana.
 These courses combine peace and nonviolence culture from Gandhi, Thich Nhat Hanh, Donald Hessler, Nelson Mandela, and the Zapatistas.
 Ameglio uses a methodology of constructing knowledge that draws on Jean Piaget and Juan Carlos Marín.

-In the spirit of Gandhi’s “construction program,” Ameglio has collaborated with indigenous education promoters in the autonomous territories of Chiapas to develop curricula that include their cultural and artistic expressions, as well as their history of social and political struggle.
-This curriculum is now taught within the Zapatista autonomous school system.
+In alignment with Gandhi's "construction program", he collaborated with indigenous education promoters in the autonomous territories of Chiapas to develop curricula that include their cultural and artistic expressions, as well as their history of social and political struggle.
+This curriculum is now integrated into the Zapatista autonomous school system.

-Ameglio is the founder and member of “Thinking Out loud”, or Pensar en Voz Alta (SERPAJ-PICASO), a Gandhian research collaborative that compiles, analyzes and publicizes statistical information on the nature of social conflict in Mexico.
+He is the founder and member of "Thinking Out Loud" (Spanish: Pensar en Voz Alta) (SERPAJ-PICASO), a Gandhian research collaborative that compiles, analyzes and publicizes statistical information on the nature of social conflict in Mexico.
 SERPAJ-PICASO also promotes nonviolent direct actions through peace camps and anti-militarism protests, and engages the public through expositions about Gandhi and militarism in Mexico.
 The expositions cover different forms of exclusion, discrimination, violence, and repression of social movements that affect society, especially indigenous groups.

 Ameglio also co-founded, with an ecumenical community in 1991, an alternative school called Walking Together in Cuernavaca for children who live or work on the streets to build community solidarity and study to create more human alternatives for their future lives.
-Ameglio is committed to engaging youth more directly in peace education and nonviolent activism.
 In 2014, he co-founded the Peace and Nonviolence Team with students in the Philosophy Department at the UNAM.

-Pietro is a frequent contributor to conferences, newspapers and magazines, and is author of Gandhi y la desobediencia civil: Mexico hoy (Gandhi and civil disobedience.
-Mexico today) (Plaza y Valdés, México, 2002), a book on non-violence in Mexico.
-He co-founded the ecumenical and nonviolence review, Ixtus: Society and Culture, with Javier Sicilia in 1991.
+Pietro is a frequent contributor to conferences, newspapers and magazines, and is author of Gandhi y la desobediencia civil: México hoy (Gandhi and Civil Disobedience: Mexico Today) (Plaza y Valdés, Mexico, 2002), a book on non-violence in Mexico.
+He co-founded the ecumenical and nonviolence review, Ixtus: Society and Culture with Javier Sicilia in 1991.
 He has written in La Jornada-Morelos, and also served as Project Coordinator and Research Traveling Exhibition “Racismo y Cultura” (Racism and Culture 1996); “Gandhi: encuentros con la verdad” (Encounters with Truth 1998); “La paz tras el cerco” (where he contributed with the script and video production); “Atenco libre” (2006).